What Is Kawasaki Disease, The Rare Illness That Might Impact Kids With COVID-19?

 Advertisement

-Aside from the fever and the rash, Dr. Segal says initial symptoms may include red eyes, due to blood vessel inflammation in the whites of the eyeballs.
-Other warning signs: red lips, changes in lymph nodes, and a “strawberry-colored tongue that looks swollen and bumpy,” he notes.
+Aside from the fever and the rash, Dr Segal says initial symptoms may include red eyes, due to blood vessel inflammation in the whites of the eyeballs.
+Other warning signs: red lips, changes in lymph nodes, and a “strawberry-coloured tongue that looks swollen and bumpy,” he notes.

-In the second phase of the illness, the skin on patients' hands and feet might peel, and they may experience joint pain, diarrhea, and vomiting, according to Mayo Clinic.
+In the second phase of the illness, the skin on patients' hands and feet might peel, and they may experience joint pain, diarrhoea, and vomiting, according to Mayo Clinic.

 Other complications can include inflammation of the heart muscle and heart valve problems, reports the Mayo Clinic.